margaretmf/margaretmf.github.io/keycreativewriting.md

 Throughout Obama's campaign and these three events, because I have grown love for my country and understand the meaning of America, I have challenged myself to give back to this society.
 I decided to go to Monroe Elementary on Tuesday and Thrusday afternoons when I did not have activities after school.
 I help children who do not have the same privileges in their households with their homework through the *Homework Help* program.
 I do this with the Park Place Childlife Center.
 The children may not be able to read as well, or make as good grades as other children their age, but they all have such big hearts and love for people in general.
 The children all suppport each other and push each other to do their homework.
 The relationships between the students and my relationships to the students represent the American culture.

 Because of the three events during Barack Obama's campaign and inauguration, I have realized the good of the American people, and I have learned the importance of giving back to my country.
 I can now declare that I understand the meaning of America.
 Through storm or shine, our country can fight its challenges with the help of each individual.
 Each individual is like a link in the chain.
-Each individual can also be represented as a bead in Dillard's notion where *each bead is transparent and each has a world, or the same world, light and alive and apparent inside the drop* (p.
+Each individual can also be represented as a bead in Dillard's notion where "each bead is transparent and each has a world, or the same world, light and alive and apparent inside the drop" (p.
 577).
 Each individual, despite his class, race, or gender matters.
 Each individual can contribute something to our society.
 Each individual has the opportunity to grow if he learns to work hard.
 If one link or bead fell, the chain would break, I believe in the American chain of people.

 <br>

 ## The American Chain, Edited in 2021 ##
 As a child, I grew up singing *I Am proud to be an American* as many of my peers did.
 I did not know what it meant to be an American as deeply as recently though.
 In the past campaign and election of President Barack Obama, I gained a stronger sense of the meaning of America.
 The American society consists of unique individuals expressing freedom through their voices, their words, their clothes, and their activities, despite one's gender or race.
-As Crevecoeur explains Americans, *we have no princes for whom we toil, starve, and bleed...Here man is free as he ought to be, nor is this pleasing equality so transitory as many others are*.
+As Crevecoeur explains Americans, "we have no princes for whom we toil, starve, and bleed...Here man is free as he ought to be, nor is this pleasing equality so transitory as many others are."
 The American country gives a sense of opportunity to every unique individual.
 The American people volunteer their time to help other American people.
 If these characteristics of America are not fully true, they are a common goal for what our country will become; we continue to work towards these goals constantly.
-Lazarus illustrates that America welcomes even the *tired*, the *poor*, and the *huddled masses yearning to breathe free* (pp. 11-12, 329).
+Lazarus illustrates that America welcomes even "the tired, the poor, and the huddled masses yearning to breathe free" (pp. 11-12, 329).

 A little over a year ago, in February 2008, I went to the Barack Obama rally where 18,000 people attended.
 When Mr. Barack Obama began his speech, the responses from everyone in the audience gave a feel of community support.
 Everyone was there for a common reason: to support Mr. Obama, to support the Democrats, and most of all to support the United Sates of America.
 I felt love from each person standing near me.
 Everyone stood in a tight place for over two hours, but I heard no complaints; everyone worked together to make the rally successful.